MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 </script>
 ```

-##### 3. Define the mapping of Consent fields
+##### 3. Define the mapping of consent fields

-Consent fields need to be configured in the Form editor in Customer Insights - Journeys.
+Consent fields need to be configured in the form editor in Customer Insights - Journeys.
 The `DataverseFieldName` and `DataverseFieldValue` mappings are autogenerated accordingly.

 **Example:**